GeoNode/geonode/docs/install/core/index.rst

 .. warning::

-  Be sure you have successfully completed all the steps of the section ``Install the dependencies``.
+  Be sure you have successfully completed all the steps of the section :ref:`install_dep`.

 This command will run both GeoNode and GeoServer locally after having prepared the SQLite database.
 The server will start in ``DEBUG`` (or ``DEVELOPMENT``) mode, and it will start the following services: